Skip to main content

 Deep-Dive Questions

 Most testosterone in men is produced overnight, with peaks during deep sleep.
-One week of 5-hour nights can drop testosterone by 10 to 15 percent in healthy young men.
+1 week of 5-hour nights can drop testosterone by 10 to 15% in healthy young men.
 Sleep also regulates growth hormone, cortisol, leptin, and ghrelin, which is why short sleep so reliably drives weight gain and brain fog.

 Untreated sleep apnea raises blood pressure, increases atrial fibrillation risk, drives insulin resistance, and accelerates atherosclerosis.
 Each apnea event is a cortisol and adrenaline spike.
 Over years, that adds up to real cardiovascular damage.
 Treating apnea often lowers blood pressure within months.